 Community-Based Interventions: Engaging the Broader Society in Addiction Prevention

-The primary intent of community-based treatment is preventing addiction through a friendly social environment.
-Programs are based on rooting out the sources of substance misuse and group responsibilities in combating addictions by involving parties concerned.
+The primary intent of community-based treatment is to prevent addiction through a friendly social environment.
+Programs are based on rooting out the sources of substance misuse and group responsibilities in combating addictions by involving the parties concerned.

 Community Programs and Their Impact on Substance Abuse